ACT vs SAT – What’s the Difference?

 The SAT has a registration deadline of about two weeks before the test and a late registration deadline, which is generally one and a half weeks before the test.
 If you register late, you will have to pay an additional fee.
 You can review all the SAT registration dates and deadlines on the College Board website

-For domestic and international students, ACT test dates for the 2024 test cycle are in February, April, June, and July.
+For domestic and international students, ACT test dates for the 2024 to 2025 test cycle are in February, April, June, and July.
 The ACT has a registration deadline of about three to four weeks before the test and a late registration deadline about two to three weeks before the test date.
 For more information about registering internationally, including up-to-date testing dates and fees, visit the ACT Global site.

 10. How Much Does the ACT Cost?
 How Much Does the SAT Cost?